tymyrddin/testlab/source/docs/siem/wazuh-single-node.md

-# Wazuh single-node stack with docker
+# Wazuh single-node deployment with docker

 The easiest stack uses dockers inside a single node in a VM, with Wazuh manager for ingesting logs, Elasticsearch to write logs and alerts to (storage backend), and Kibana as webUI to interact with the Elastick stack views, build a dashboard, and a user interface into all the alerts.
 Single-node, and locally, with self-signed certs.